What is Novel Coronavirus (COVID-19)?

 Procedures for those arriving to the UAE:

-If you have any symptom of a respiratory infection and have travelled to any country with a widespread outbreak of COVID-19, we advise you to do the following:
+If you have any symptoms of a respiratory infection and have traveled to any country with a widespread outbreak of COVID-19, we advise you to do the following:

 – Visit the nearest health center or hospital and immediately inform the doctor of your recent travel history and your symptoms.